top of page

 Creating moments of joy around food, just like nonna taught us

-Coming to Maine Summer 2025
+Coming to Maine Spring 2025

 Nonna (grandma) showed us how to have a good time.
 Now Young Nonna wants to bring the party to you.